Named all bags and items of clothing

 The College is served by several bus routes.
 Bus services routes are finalised before the start of the school year depending on demand and access.
 Routes and timetables are available from Public Reception and on the College website.

-To request a seat on the bus, please fill out the form below and email Ms Lisa Wilson, or hand into Public Reception.
+To request a seat on the bus, please fill out the form and email Ms Lisa Wilson, or hand into Public Reception.

 Students riding bicycles to the College are expected to obey the relevant road rules.
 This includes the requirement to wear approved helmets.
 Students failing to do so may be required to walk home.
 Helmets are to be stored on the bag rack outside the classroom.